Before You Begin Installation

 It is important that your machine is up-to-date and includes the latest libraries.
 The machine must have an active network card and IP address.

-These directions assume that you have a fully working Linux installation running either Asterisk Business Edition B.x or the open source distribution of Asterisk built from source.
+These directions assume that you have a fully working Linux installation running a recent version of Asterisk built from source.

 If you are using a different open source distribution of Asterisk that was not built from source (eg. RPM package, DEB package, etc) you will need to download the Asterisk source package for your Linux distribution or download the Asterisk source code directly from the Digium website (ftp.digium.com) or the Asterisk site.
 Be aware that if you have not built Asterisk from source you may need to install the standard GCC tool chain (gcc, make, etc).